the-mts/compilers/README.md

 # CS335 Parser

-This is a standalone parser for our CS335 Compilers project.
+This is a standalone parser and semantic analyser for our CS335 Compilers project.
 It parses a given program (with the source language C) and generates a DOT file of the Abstract Syntax Tree, which can be viewed using a graph visualizer like Graphviz.
+It dumps the symbol table in the file `symtab.csv` and can also dump the types table in `typtab.out`.

 ## Description

-The repository develops over the previously built lexer.
-Additional files for parser have been created.
+The repository develops over the previously built parser.
+Additional files for semantic analyser have been created.
 The file `parser.y` in `src` directory is a yacc file that specifies the grammar and actions that construct the AST.
-The directory also contains `parse_utils.c` and `parse_utils.h` that provide basic utility functions to create and modify the tree nodes.
+The directory also contains `symtab_utils.c` and `symtab.h` that provide basic utility functions to create and modify the symbol table and types table.
 The file `main.c` contains the driver code that takes the input file, calls the parser over it, prints the tree in the DOT specification format, and finally stores it in a DOT file.
+It also dumps the symbol table and types table if chosen.

 The makefile will generate `y.tab.c` parser file, the corresponding header file, and the `lex.yy.c` scanner file.
 It will then compile all the source files to generate the `parser` binary in the `bin` directory.
 Our sample testcases are given in the directory `tests` with the names as `test<num>.c` (where `num` is from 1 to 5).